gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ```

 ### PJON® Protocol specification v3.0
 The PJON protocol v3.0 in local mode supports connectivity for up to 254 devices, in shared mode supports connectivity for up to 4.294.967.295 buses (groups of devices) and up to 1.090.921.692.930 devices.
-Thanks to its modularity or dynamic packet format, low memory footprint and low overhead (IPv4 40 bytes, PJON 5-22 bytes) PJON can be used as an alternative to 1-Wire or i2c to connect microcontrollers with limited resources but can also be applied in place of TCP-IP to interconnect more complex networks.
+Thanks to its modularity, dynamic packet format, low memory footprint and low overhead (5-22 bytes) PJON can be used as an alternative to 1-Wire or i2c to connect microcontrollers with limited resources but can also be applied in place of TCP-IP to interconnect more complex networks.

 The graph below shows the conceptual model that characterizes and standardizes the communication.
 Its goal is the interoperability of diverse systems on a wide range of media with the use of a new set of open-source protocols.
 The graph partitions represent abstraction layers.